Tips for kayaking the Kathmandu Coast to Coast

 Make sure all your drinking tubes are working before you push off into the river.

-Make sure you take on board some of Stu’s helpful tips as you continue your training to help you get through the challenging but rewarding kayak leg of the Kathmandu Coast to Coast.
-To find out more about Subaru and Kathmandu Coast to Coast’s partnership, click here.
+Make sure you take on board some of Stu’s helpful tips as you continue your training to help you get through a challenging but rewarding kayak event.